Thursday, December 15

 Facts about Chameleons

 Have you ever seen a Chameleon before?
 Did you know that Chameleons are a type of lizard?
-They are a pretty cool hot-blooded reptile.
+They are a cool, hot-blooded reptile.
 Chameleons come in many different sizes, shapes, and colors.
 Chameleons are capable of changing their skin color.
-They don’t necessarily change their skin color to blend in though.
-They change their skin color for many reasons such as to maintain a proper body temperature and to communicate.
+They don’t necessarily change their skin color to blend in, though.
+They change their skin color for many reasons, such as maintaining proper body temperature and communicating.
 Chameleons are colorful and unique!
-If you would like to learn more cool facts about Chameleons continue reading on.
+If you want to learn more cool facts about Chameleons, continue reading.

-With your parent/caretaker’s permission you may click on the link below to see some pictures about Iguanas: CLICK HERE
+With your parent/caretaker’s permission, you may click on the link below to see some pictures about Chameleons: CLICK HERE

 Quick facts about Chameleons: